 - slide 3 of 6

-What Countries Does the River Nile Run Through?
+What Countries Does It Run Through?

 The mouth of the River Nile is located in the mountains of Burundi where it empties into the Mediterranean Sea.
 Then, it actually runs through 9 countries in Africa.
 These countries include Egypt, Uganda, Zaire, Sudan, Ethiopia, Rwanda, Kenya, Burundi, and Tanzania.
 Imagine the length of a river that runs through that many countries!